 I put two rails on each side with enough space between to hold the laundry baskets.
-The rails consisted on scrap wood we had lying around.
-We cut a white laminate shelf to appropriate size to make 2 shelves for the laundry closet, and placed them on top of the rails.
+The rails are made of scrap wood.
+We cut a white laminate shelf to appropriate size to make 2 shelves for the laundry closet and placed them on top of the rails.

 *I always feel the need to state this, but the house wasn’t in good shape and that is what all of the walls looked like when we moved in.
 Actually, that is better than some.

 Of course, I wanted the closet to also look nice!
 I choose wallpaper because I felt it would hold up better to scrapes and dings.
-This damask print is the one I used and there are tons of reasonably priced, fun prints.
-While I purchased two rolls, it was about a foot short.
+I used a damask print but there are tons of reasonably priced, fun prints.
+I purchased two rolls, but I was about a foot short.
 I left that area at the very bottom shelf so no one will ever notice it.
 Well, now you will, lol.
 Good job, calling myself out.

 3 large baskets to hold clothes that can also be taken upstairs to fold.